northswiss/jekyll-boilerplate/_posts/2016-06-22-the-best-tips-to-avoid-and-deal-with-travel-delays.md

 ## Best Practices: Avoiding Problems on Arrival ##

 **1. Paper, paper, paper **
 Phones run out of battery and get swallowed by toilets every single day.
 In short: it’s hard to completely rely on them.
-That’s why it’s important to create cheat sheets, filled out with information as diverse as flight and hotel information, important contact numbers, general directions, train information and even useful phrases if travelling to a country with a different language.
+That’s why it’s important to create cheat sheets, filled out with information as diverse as flight and hotel information, important contact numbers, general directions, train information and even useful phrases if traveling to a country with a different language.

 In particular, a hotel’s concierge number is one of the most valuable numbers to have in a brand new city as they’ll usually do everything possible to help their guests out.
 This is invaluable in more trying situations.

 **2. Remind employees to have cash on hand**
 Like the old adage say, “Cash is king.”
 Credit and debit card troubles can easily muck up a smooth landing so having cash available is like speaking a universal language and can get your employees out of a jam when they finally touch down.

-**3. Travellers may be entitled to compensation** the European regulations protect those who travel by plane.
+**3. Travelers may be entitled to compensation** the European regulations protect those who travel by plane.
 Few passangers are aware of these consumer rights and may lack the legal knowledge required to claim compensation.
 Companies like [Flight-Delayed](https://www.flight-delayed.co.uk/your-rights) and [AirHelp](https://www.airhelp.com/es/) focus on these services.

-Above all else, make sure to remind your employees they’re travelling.
+Above all else, make sure to remind your employees they’re traveling.
 At the end of the day, spontaneity is what it’s all about!